Wakhri: Production

 In December 2022, it reported that Pakistani-USA director Iram Parveen Bilal has wrapped the principal photography of her upcoming film which is inspired by Qandeel Baloch.
 Faryal Mehmood was selected to portray the title character who was finalised after giving an audition and it took over two months to confirm her.
 While talking about her casting, Bilal stated about her social media trolling, which is also severely faced by the protagonist in the film.
 Mehmood dedicates the film to her ex-husband Daniyal Raheal.
 The film was edited by Aarti Bajaj and the production was designed by Kanwal Khoosat.

 The film's trailer was released on 7 November 2023.
-The film was debuted on Red Sea International Film Festival in December 2023.
+The film had its world premiere at the Red Sea International Film Festival in December 2023.
 On 4 December 2023, the film was cleared by Central Board of Film Censors for a nationwide release.
 The film was distributed by Mandiviwalla Entertainment, and released on 5 January 2024 in Pakistan.